aa-fisk/LL_paper/LL_project.md

     - or then use the convert function
     - check if convert function working properly?
     - check interpreted visbrain format correctly?
+    - can say that the clean and states lined up but made same way so not saying much

+"The remaining lines list each state and its end-point since the start of the recording in seconds.
+In the example below, the duration of the first occurrence of Awake is 1 minute, the duration of the following NREM period is 2 minutes, and the duration of the following REM period is 3 minutes"

+Awake	70.0
+NREM	190.0
+REM	370.0
+Awake	372.0
+NREM	672.0

+    - Okay is end point so that is where misalignment is

+    - aaaaah brain hurty
+    okay so currently it sets the state to be between x and x+1 when we want it to be between x-1 and x

 - TODO